UoB-COMSM0166/2025-group-23/README.md

 We considered the following factors during the design process:
 - **Teck Stack:** As our game is a web-based game, we decided to use a JavaScript library called P5.js to build our Take Aim game.
 P5.js is a well known library for building creative animations therefore it is a perfect tool to develop a dynamic and fluid shooting game.
-- **Data Storage:** As a team, we discussed if there was a need for our game to store essential data.
-Due to Take Aim being a web-based game, users wont need to install the game as the browser automatically downloads the necessary content from the game's website (GitHub Page).
-However, this means that users will not be able to save and return to previous game's states.
+- **Data Storage & Collection:** As a team, we discussed if there was a need for our game to store essential data.
+To match the requirements, the players have the option to input a nickname to be displayed during the game.
+However, due to Take Aim being a web-based game, users wont need to install the game as the browser automatically downloads the necessary content from the game's website (GitHub Page).
+This means that users information will not be collected and game state's will not be saved.
 - **System Architecture:** Before we began implementing code, it was important for us to touch on Take Aim system architecture design in order to visually represnt a blueprint for the game's system and components.
 So we created Class and Behavioural Diagrams to meet this.

 ### Class Diagrams